+PR.1b

-PR.1b Explore cost-sharing options to support the park and recreation system.
+Explore cost-sharing options to support the park and recreation system.
 Considering available guidance from the City's insurer and risk management, these options may include, but are not limited to, the following:

-- Establishing a designated A-seed fund to provide the local matching funds required for most federal, state, local and private grant resources. - Developing User fees for programs and/or services that primarily benefit individual users. - Considering updates to Edgewood Municipal Code to allow publicprivate partnerships ~~to allow enterprise~~ in selected park sites in exchange for support of facility development, in cases where the private enterprise adds value to the existing public benefit of the park.

-- Leverage development regulations ~~to ensure the such as impact fees and requirements for~~ provision of on-site recreation facilities and/or off-site mitigation (impact fees), as appropriate.
+- Establishing a designated fund to provide the local matching funds required for most federal, state, local and private grant resources. - Developing fees for programs and/or services that primarily benefit individual users. - Considering updates to Edgewood Municipal Code to allow public-private partnerships in selected park sites in exchange for support of facility development, in cases where the private enterprise adds value to the existing public benefit of the park. - Leverage development regulations to ensure the provision of on-site recreation facilities and/or off-site mitigation (impact fees), as appropriate.